Universal classes of disorder scatterings in in-plane anomalous Hall effect: Introduction

 The rest of the work is organized as follows.
 In Sec.
-II, we briefly introduce the Dirac model with warping term under general Zeeman fields and calculate the intrinsic anomalous Hall conductivity.
+II, we briefly introduce the Dirac model with the warping term under general Zeeman fields and calculate the intrinsic anomalous Hall conductivity.
 In Sec.
-III, we discuss the basic physics of three universal classes of disorder scatterings.
-Sec.
-IV presents the main results about the extrinsic AHC.
+III, we discuss the basic physics of three universal classes of disorder scattering.
+Section IV presents the main results of the extrinsic AHC.
 In Sec.
-V, we calculate the in-plane magnetoresistance and make some comparison with previous results.
+V, we calculate the in-plane magnetoresistance and make some comparisons with previous results.
 Finally, we draw some conclusions.